In today’s world of work, the only guarantee is CHANGE.

 The old days of staying with one company for decades, working hard, and waiting to get recognized and promoted are gone.
 Senior leaders have more and more responsibilities – and more and more people reporting to them.
 They can’t possibly track all the fantastic things you do.

 Don’t wait for someone to promote you, give you assignments or choose you.
 Promote yourself through your work ethic, visibility, project contributions, follow through, internal and external networks, and continuing training.
 Set meetings with your boss to keep them abreast of your contributions and value to the organization.

 According to data from a survey by CEB, a management research firm, 6% of Fortune 500 companies have stopped using annual performance reviews and forced rankings in favor of ongoing feedback.
 In 2015, Deloitte and Accenture also dropped performance reviews in favor of ongoing feedback.
 This is a trend going forward.
 Business researcher Josh Bersin estimates that about 70% of multinational companies are moving toward this model, even if they haven’t arrived quite yet.

-The Bureau of Labor and Statistics shows the average person changes jobs 11.7 times during his/her lifetime via 2015 report.
-Career changes ranged from 4 to 7 depending on the survey.
+The Bureau of Labor and Statistics shows the average person changes jobs 12.4 times during his/her lifetime via 2021 report.
+Career changes ranged from 3 to 7 depending on the survey.

-© 2016 Wendy Terwelp | All rights reserved.
+© 2016 – 2021 Wendy Terwelp | All rights reserved.